-During the economic troubles many highly skilled Spanish workers found themselves with little choice but to find a job abroad.
+During the economic troubles, many highly skilled Spanish workers found themselves with little choice but to find a job abroad.
 The ones that spoke English well, found jobs quickly.
-The ones that didn’t learnt a tough lesson about the global importance of the English language.
+The ones that didn’t learn a tough lesson about the global importance of the English language.

-Now that things are looking up for the Spanish economy, the generation who lived through the crisis are eager to have their children speak English as well as possible.
+Now that things are looking up for the Spanish economy, the generation who lived through the crisis is eager to have their children speak English as well as possible.

-In neighbouring France for example, the number of TEFL jobs generally bobs around the three or four mark... for the entire country.
+In neighbouring France for example, the number of TEFL jobs generally bobs around the three or four marks... for the entire country.